adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 Also, the same link could be clicked twice, meaning the page will be requested (and loaded) twice, which is not efficient and could also cause visual glitches.

-The application needs to reproduce the aforementioned browser functionality.
+The application now needs to handle this browser functionality.
 This means exposing a custom cancel button, which is obviously not desirable, and the application needs to handle duplicate requests as well as cancelling out all previous requests that are still in progress.

 ## 4. Navigation and data loss